 Te Ara Korowai is a community-based creativity project for people who want to improve their mental wellbeing.
 It has a studio space where people can learn diverse skills to increase community connectedness and improve their wellbeing.
 It also offers peer support and advocacy, training and wellbeing workshops.
 Visit Te Ara Korowai's website.

 Contact: Lisa Archibald, Manager | 04 299 6981 | email@example.com

 Vincents Art Workshop

-Vincents Art Workshop was set up in 1985.
+Vincents Art Workshop was set up in 1985 as an inclusive space where everyone is welcome to come and create.
 It provides access to arts and craft facilities, skilled tuition and materials within a supportive environment.
-People with disabilities and other people from the community are welcome.
-Vincents provides a good example of community integration.
 Visit the Vincents website.

 Contact: Glen McDonald, Co-ordinator | 04 499 1030 | firstname.lastname@example.org

 Address: 85 Totara Road, Miramar, Wellington

 Using the art of performance, Voice Arts Trust delivers projects that are community based, participant driven and focused on creating original theatre that gives voice to isolated and at risk groups within the community.
 View the Voice Arts Trust website.